Assisted Macroscopic Quantumness: Methods

 It is now straightforward to calculate the negativity of Wigner's state without accessing Alice's information, $\hat{\varrho}_{\vs{at}}^{(\vs W)}$, as

 Thus, we see that disregarding Alice costs more to Wigner as $p$ tends to a half, in the sense that, while for $p=0,1$ he obtains the maximum distillable entanglement between the two qubits, for $p=1/2$ he obtains no distillable entanglement.
-Interesting, just accessing Alice eliminates the $p$ dependence so that the distillable entanglement reaches its maximum as $E_N[\hat{\varrho}_{\vs {atA}}^{(\vs W)}(p);({\vs a|\vs{tA}})]=1/2$ for all values of $p$.
+Interestingly, just accessing Alice's information (assuming perfect distinguishability of $\hat{\tau}_{\vs A}$ and $\hat{\upsilon}_{\vs A}$) eliminates the $p$ dependence so that the distillable entanglement reaches its maximum as $E_N[\hat{\varrho}_{\vs {atA}}^{(\vs W)}(p);({\vs a|\vs{tA}})]=1/2$ for all values of $p$.

-\section{Proof of witnesses in Eq.~(6)}
+\subsection{Proof of witnesses in Eq.~\eqref{witness}}

-We aim to show that the two witnesses in Eq.~(6) are able to detect entanglement of the state of Eq.~(3) for $p=1/2$.
+We aim to show that the two witnesses in Eq.~\eqref{witness} are able to detect entanglement of the state of Eq.~\eqref{atAW}.
 We first notice that both $\hat{W}_{1}$ and $\hat{W}_{2}$ have nonnegative expectation values over all separable states within $(\vs a|\vs{tA})$ and $(\vs {aA}|\vs t)$ partitions.
 Therefore, a negative expectation value signals the entanglement of the state under consideration in both partitions.

-We now show that any nonzero distinguishability of Alice's states in response to the question ``up or down?" implies the negativity of the witness values.
+We now show that any nonzero distinguishability of Alice's states in response to the question ``up or down?'' implies the negativity of the witness values.
 Let us first calculate the traces ${\rm Tr}\hat{\varrho}_{\vs {{atA}}}^{(\vs W)}\hat{W}_{1}$ and ${\rm Tr}\hat{\varrho}_{\vs {atA}}^{(\vs W)}\hat{W}_{2}$ as below: